 We expect to incur substantial expenses without corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize Resunab.
 We have been engaged in developing Resunab since 2009.
 To date, we have not generated any revenue from Resunab and we expect to incur significant expense to complete our clinical program for Resunab in the United States and elsewhere.
 We may never be able to obtain regulatory approval for the marketing of Resunab in any indication in the United States or internationally.
 Even if we are able to commercialize Resunab or any other product candidate, there can be no assurance that we will generate significant revenues or ever achieve profitability.
-Our net losses for the three and nine months ended September 30, 2014 were approximately \$660,000 and \$1,280,000, respectively, and for the years ended December 31, 2013 and December 31, 2012 were approximately \$602,000 and approximately \$887,000, respectively.
-As of September 30, 2014, we had an accumulated deficit of approximately \$3,167,000.
+Our net losses for the three months ended March 31, 2015 and the year ended December 31, 2014 were approximately \$1,536,000 and \$2,540,000, respectively.
+As of March 31, 2015, we had an accumulated deficit of approximately \$5,963,000.

-Assuming we obtain FDA approval for Resunab, which we do not expect until 2018 at the earliest, we expect that our research and development expenses will continue to increase as we advance to clinical trials for indications for the treatment of cystic fibrosis and scleroderma.
+If we were to obtain FDA approval for Resunab, we would expect that our research and development expenses will continue to increase as we advance to clinical trials for indications for the treatment of cystic fibrosis and scleroderma.
 We may elect to pursue FDA approval for Resunab in other indications, which will result in significant additional research and development expenses.
 As a result, we expect to continue to incur substantial losses for the foreseeable future, and these losses will increase.
 We are uncertain when or if we will be able to achieve or sustain profitability.
 If we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Failure to become and remain profitable would impair our ability to sustain operations and adversely affect the price of our common stock and our ability to raise capital.

-Our cash or cash equivalent will only fund our operations for a limited time and we will need to raise additional capital to support our development and commercialization efforts.
+Our cash or cash equivalents will only fund our operations for a limited time and we will need to raise additional capital to support our development and commercialization efforts.